markhoward02/markhoward02.com/content/about.md

 ### My Work History

-After I worked a few junior engineering jobs, I became a contractor for a small insurance group, which grew rapidly, which gave me tons of work.
+After I worked a few junior engineering jobs, I became a contractor for a small insurance group that grew rapidly giving me tons of work.

 I developed internal LOB apps, marketing websites, and public-facing member insurance websites.
 I also built a construction project estimating app and a